top of page

 Lisa Hanke

-Regulatory Engagement Director, EcoEngineers
+Director, Regulatory Engagement, EcoEngineers

 Lisa has nearly 20 years’ experience leading government relations and regulatory outreach in North America and Europe.
 She serves as EcoEngineers policy and regulatory engagement expert.
 She is responsible for staying current on key local, state, national, and international legislative, regulatory, and policy developments.
 She analyzes policy developments and how they fit within government decarbonization goals and efforts.
 In previous positions, Ms. Hanke provided technical and business leadership, advocacy, and support to members of the Canadian Fuels Association.
 She also spent 16 years leading global government affairs for clean technology companies Enerkem and Iogen.
 Ms. Hanke advocated for biofuels and renewable energy under the low-carbon fuel standards in Canada, British Columbia, the United States, the European Union, California, and other emerging markets.